 Middle school teachers help prepare students in sixth through eighth grades for high school.
 This often involves revisiting curricula from middle school and expanding upon earlier knowledge.
 For ESL students, teachers provide extra help in learning and speaking English.
 Jobs in middle school teaching are predicted to increase by 3% from 2018 to 2028 according to the BLS, with these teachers earning a median annual salary of $58,600 in 2018.

 Adult Literacy and High School Equivalency Diploma Teacher

 Adult literacy teachers help adults with basic skills, including speaking English, as well as helping them to earn their high school diploma or equivalent certification.
 ESL teachers help people who speak a language other than English as their first language, preparing them to enter a predominantly English-speaking job market.
-Jobs in adult literacy are expected to increase by 7% from 2014 to 2024.
-According to the BLS, adult literacy and high school equivalency diploma teachers received a median annual salary of $50,280 in 2015.
+Jobs in adult literacy are expected to decline by 10% from 2016 to 2026.
+According to the BLS, adult literacy and high school equivalency diploma teachers received a median annual salary of $53,630 in 2018.

 Educational Requirements for Teaching ESL

 An undergraduate degree in education provides good preparation for continued study in a master's degree program in ESL.
 These degree programs also provide students with helpful skills, knowledge and experience in teaching.
 This knowledge can then be applied in classrooms where most students speak little to no English.